yssolk9102/kwk-virtual-curriculum-4/web-app/lessons/js-intermediate/index.md

 ## Warm Up

-On each sticky note at your table, write one thing you've already learned about JavaScript.
+Write down one thing you've already learned about JavaScript.
 If it helps, you can think about this in two categories: data types and concepts.
+Be ready to share out!

 ## Conditionals